noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 ## What's Next?

-We've successfully set up a comprehensive secret scanning solution that includes:
+We've successfully set up a working secret scanning solution that includes:

 - **Local scanning** with the Infisical CLI
 - **Pre-commit hooks** to prevent secrets from being committed